Links to Buy: Signed Limited Edition, eBook on Kindle and Paperback via Amazon

 Mr Gupta goes to the Sea was first published in October 2020 as a limited edition hardback, all numbered and signed copies selling out quickly.
-Now available as a limited edition paperback with flaps.
+Now available as a limited edition paperback with flaps, and as an eBook via Amazon Kindle Store.

 What does an ageing widower do when he discovers he is seriously ill?
 How does a kindly, gentle man cope with being the next target of a ruthless serial killer?
 Who can he turn to and where can he run?
 As Anil Gupta’s mundane life explodes around him, causing him to flee from certain death, other journeys begin.